Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix various issues with DivineRPG replacing items in the main hand instead of the used hand (Universal Tweaks)
 - Fix broken particle effects with some ProjectRed blocks (FermiumASM)
 - Fix Bewitchment Distillery crashing when attempting to produce multiple outputs when only one slot is empty (Bewitchment)
+- Fix rendering bug with shaders that required restarting to fix (Hammer Lib)

 ## Balance Adjustments: